partylikeits1983/miden-tutorials/book/src/rust-client/counter_contract_tutorial.md

 After the program executes, you should see the procedure hashes printed to the terminal, for example:
 ```
 Procedure 1: "0x2259e69ba0e49a85f80d5ffc348e25a0386a0bbe7dbb58bc45b3f1493a03c725"
-Procedure 2: "0x6f2eccd43c2cbf47b87c443da93739d2d739b1e14cc42ca55fed8ac9b743e462"
 ```

-The first procedure is the `increment_count` procedure. @Dominik, not really sure what the procedure ending in "e462" is.
-All accounts have this procedure?
+This is the hash of the `increment_count` procedure.

 ## Step 4: Incrementing the count
 Now that we know the hash of the `increment_count` procedure, we can call the procedure in the counter contract.
 In the Rust code below, we replace the `{increment_count}` string with the hash of the `increment_count` procedure.

 Then we create a new transaction request with our custom script, and then pass the transaction request to the client.